 As a foundation, you need a reliable and feature-rich meeting collaboration tool that your learners can use as their “virtual classroom.”
 The tool should include features such as breakout rooms, whiteboards to help learners express ideas, polling to help drive engagement with the class, and screen sharing to help with demonstrations and information sharing.
 The technology must allow the facilitator to see how the class is doing virtually and to gauge when learners are engaged or become distracted.

-Learning management systems (LMS) are also critical to manage your training content, target specific classes for each associate, and track, manage and report on the overall associate development process.
-Additionally, a blended learning environment must include self-paced content, so it is important to invest in software that allows instructional designers to develop virtual and mobile-ready content, interactive videos and simulations.
+Learning management systems (LMS) are also critical to managing your training content, targeting specific classes for each associate, and tracking, managing, and reporting on the overall associate development process.
+Additionally, a blended learning environment must include self-paced content, so it is important to invest in software that allows instructional designers to develop virtual and mobile-ready content, interactive videos, and simulations.

 2. Ensure your learning environment is engaging.

-Engaging learning environments must include a wide range and variety of content delivery methods and interactions, such as videos, self-paced e-learning, instructor-led content, role play and simulation.
-Our experience shows that the use of a variety of learning treatments aids in a deeper level of understanding, knowledge retention and overall performance.
-Associates gain a better understanding of the end-to-end process which allows them to more effectively troubleshoot the situation, fully resolve issues and identify unmet needs which provides improved customer experience, better business outcomes and associate satisfaction.
+Engaging learning environments must include a wide range and variety of content delivery methods and interactions, such as videos, self-paced e-learning, instructor-led content, role play, and simulation.
+Our experience shows that the use of a variety of learning treatments aids in a deeper level of understanding, knowledge retention, and overall performance.
+Associates gain a better understanding of the end-to-end process which allows them to troubleshoot the situation more effectively, fully resolve issues and identify unmet needs which provides improved customer experience, better business outcomes, and associate satisfaction.
 Having a wide variety of delivery options also allows the trainer the flexibility to gauge the energy and learning styles of the class and adapt as needed to ensure learning objectives are met and learners truly enjoy the experience.

 3. Create a more balanced learning approach.